 Welcome to Highfields State Secondary College!
 We are proud to be Toowoomba's newest state education facility catering for students from Years 7 to 12.
-2020 will see the first cohort of students graduate under the New Queensland Certificate of Education system in which students wishing to engage in tertiary study after school will need to be eligible to receive an Australian Tertiary Admission Rank.

 This Handbook is designed to provide assistance to families as they make the critical decision with regards to which school will be the best for their student as they enter secondary schooling.
 If you are considering choosing HSSC as the secondary school for your student, you should know that we have a dedicated staff, all of whom work exceptionally hard to ensure that our students have the opportunity to achieve to their potential.
 This commitment is not limited to the classroom; our Leadership Team, teachers, teacher aides, administration staff, schools officers and cleaners are all working together to provide the best possible learning environment for students.
 I am very proud to be the Principal of this school, one where everyone involved is committed to achieving their very best.